pramodkumarkarn/hugo-pk/README.md

 watch sass sass/main.sass static/css/main.css
 #NOTE: For some reason, I can't redirect sass's output to /dev/null to hide it.
 Therefore, it's best to spin up another box when you need to run docker commands (e.g. new)
 ```
+Need a new version of Hugo?
+`docker rmi hugo-pk; docker pull jguyomard/hugo-builder:latest`
+Then run the commands above to rebuild with the new version.

 ### Creating posts, etc.
 `docker run hugo-pk hugo new blog/<POST-TITLE>/index.md`